 #5 Create a flawless candidate experience

-The impression they get from each experience will influence their decision on which employer values their staff and will be good employers.
+The impression they get from each experience will influence their decision on which employer values their staff and will be a good employer.

-The recruitment process is a chance to demonstrate the company values, approach to work, and the organisation's culture.
+The recruitment process is a chance to demonstrate the company's values, approach to work, and organisation's culture.
 If candidates get a negative experience from the recruitment process, they may conclude that you don't respect your employees or value their time and input.